organi2e/description/README.md

-# description
+# what is this organization
-what is this organization
+this organization is a set of repositories mainly developped by kotan.kn